Australia V South Africa 1st Test Scoreboard - UrduPoint

 Australia V South Africa 1st Test Scoreboard

-Brisbane, Australia, (UrduPoint / Pakistan Point News - 17th Dec, 2022 ) :Scoreboard after South Africa's first innings in the 1st Test between Australia and South Africa at the Gabba in Brisbane on Saturday.
+Brisbane, Australia, (UrduPoint / Pakistan Point News - 18th Dec, 2022 ) :The scoreboard at the end of the first day of the 1st Test between Australia and South Africa at the Gabba in Brisbane on Saturday.